lizzybrooks/python-possible/3-hello-Python.md

   }
 ```

-In Python, it has a different structure, but it does the same thing:
+In Python, it has a different structure*, but it does the same thing:

 ```python
 for x in range(0, 3):
   print(x)

 ```
+* **The "Pythonic" way is to use 4 spaces to indent code that's inside of a loop or a function definition.
+You must do this.**

 ### Reading files